filipsPL/NCN-github-OA/README.md

 2. In your repository, create a `CITATION.cff` file with a citation details.
     - Use [this wizard](https://citation-file-format.github.io/cff-initializer-javascript) to create a CITATION.cff file, basing on [ours](CITATION.cff) as an example (alternatively, you can customize our CITATION.cff file, but it is more convenient to use the wizard). <br />
-:warning: Add the DOI identifier field and temporarily put there any doi, you will later change it to the DOI obtained via Zenodo.
+:warning: Add the DOI identifier field and temporarily put there any DOI, you will later change it to the DOI obtained via Zenodo for your repository.
     - The format of the file is YAML
     - License: for datasets it has to be CC0 1.0.
 What about software? :question:
     - After commit, the citation tool will be available on the right repository panel:<br />